DanJbk/MapEditor/README.md

 # MapEditor
-A simple drawing tool for editing and creating Rectangles in JavaFX.
+A simple drawing tool for editing and creating objects, using JavaFX.

 Movement with the "wasd" keys. "u" to undo changes, "r" to redo, "i" and "o" keys to zoom in and out.
 Right click objects for removal.